vgurianov/uml-sp/docs/case_studies/newton/newton.md

 ## Analysis model
 Fundamentals of mechanical motion in discrete space-time were developed in the period of the birth of quantum mechanics [].
 In our opinion, these views can become a theoretical basis for constructing imitation models.
 We will not discuss the question of the discreteness of physical space.
 Our task is to find ways to adequately describe the mechanical motion by means of simulation modeling.<br/>

 In our model, we use a two-layer architecture (see Fig. 1), which allows us to separate the components of the model into two levels of abstraction.
-The lower layer defines abstract model classes (see Figure 3), such as Component, Composite, and ListItem.
-The ReusableClassesOfInterface package contains abstract classes modeling the research installation and the user interface libraries (we use VCL).
-Top-layer packages define specific classes, such as ConcreteTreeNode, TreeLeaf, TreeRoot, and classes of a specific simulation model.
+The lower layer defines abstract model classes (see Figure 3), such as *Component*, *Composite*, and *ListItem*.
+The *ReusableClassesOfInterface* package contains abstract classes modeling the research installation and the user interface libraries (we use VCL).
+Top-layer packages define specific classes, such as *ConcreteTreeNode*, *TreeLeaf*, *TreeRoot*, and classes of a specific simulation model.
 In UML2 SP, an architectural diagram in terms of subject semantics is an interpreted as a conceptual graph
 <p><img src="fig1.png" alt="" /></p>
 Figure 1.
 Architectural analysis of the class diagram<br/>
 Package «Epistemology Entity».
 This package defines the procedure for measuring the main characteristics of the mechanical movement - time, position, speed and acceleration.
-Both packages «Epistemology Entity» and «Research Instruments» named *Epistemology partition*<br/>
+Both packages «Epistemology Entity» and «Research Instruments» named *Epistemology partition*.<br/>
 Package «Ontology Entity».
 This package has the marked meaning "Classical mechanics" in the sense that by theory we mean the classification of mechanical systems.
 Both packages «Ontology Entity» and «World» named *Ontology partition*.

 ### 1. Ontology partition